owid/sdg-tracker.org/pages/water-and-sanitation.md

         <div class="col-md">
             <span>SDG Indicator 6.4.2</span>
             <h3>Levels of freshwater stress</h3>
-            <p><strong>Definition:</strong> Indicator 6.4.2 is the <i><q>level of water stress: freshwater withdrawal as a proportion of available freshwater resources</q></i>.<p>Water scarcity or stress is defined as the total quantity of freshwater withdrawals as a share of internal resources.
+            <p><strong>Definition:</strong> Indicator 6.4.2 is the <q>level of water stress: freshwater withdrawal as a proportion of available freshwater resources</q>.<p>Water scarcity or stress is defined as the total quantity of freshwater withdrawals as a share of internal resources.
 This includes water withdrawn from agricultural, industrial and domestic uses.
 Water stress is defined by the following categories: < 10% is low stress; 10-20% is low-to-medium; 20-40% medium-to-high; 40-80% high; >80% extremely high.<p>
-            <p><strong>Goal:</strong> By 2030 <i><q>ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity</q></i>.</p>
+            <p><strong>Goal:</strong> By 2030 <q>ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity</q>.</p>
             <p><strong>More research:</strong> Further data and research on this topic can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/water-access-resources-sanitation">entry on Water Access, Resources & Sanitation</a>.</p>
             <p><strong>Additional charts:</strong><br><a href="https://ourworldindata.org/grapher/water-withdrawals-per-capita?year=2015">Water withdrawals per capita</a>
 <br><a href="https://ourworldindata.org/grapher/renewable-water-resources-per-capita">Renewable water resources per capita</a></p>